PROSA-Project/prosa/doc/guidelines.md

 1. **Readability** matters most.
 Specifications that are difficult to grasp are fundamentally no more trustworthy than pen&paper proofs.
 2. Being **explicit** is good.
 The overarching goal is to make it easy for the (non-expert) reader.
 Being explicit and (within reason) verbose and at times repetitive helps to make a spec more readable because most statements can then be understood within a local scope.
 Conversely, any advanced "magic" that works behind the scenes can quickly render a spec unreadable to novices.
 3. **Good names** are essential.
 Choose long, self-explanatory names.
 Even if this means "more work" when typing the name a lot, it greatly helps with providing a helpful intuition to the reader.
-(Note to advanced users: if you find the long names annoying, consider using [Company Coq](https://github.com/cpitclaudel/company-coq)'s autocompletion features.)
+(Note to advanced users: if you find the long names annoying, consider using [Company Coq](https://github.com/cpitclaudel/company-coq)'s auto-completion features.)
 4. **Comment** profusely.
 Make an effort to comment all high-level steps and definitions.
 In particular, comment all hypotheses, definitions, lemmas, etc.
 5. **Keep it simple.** Shy away from advanced Coq techniques.
 At the very least, the spec and all lemma/theorem claims should be readable and understandable with a basic understanding of Coq (proofs are not expected to be readable).